gerstrong/Commander-Genius/README.md

 # About

-So far, Commander Keen 1-6 are fully supported.
+Commander Keen 1-6 and Dreams are fully supported.
 There are some smaller missing features like PaddleWar, but the whole gameplay is there.

-Keen Dreams is starting to work but still might have some issues.
-So far, you can play it to the end.
-Also the menu lacks of a lot of features.
-Please configure input and sounds using the other games.

 Cosmo's Cosmic Adventure: Forbidden Planet is integrated into Commander Genius.
 The engine for that game is somewhat playable and the levels with the